verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Always wanted to be photographed as such
 - [ ] The simultaneous pride and pain I felt.
 - [ ] If that's your interpretation, I welcome it.
+- [ ] Secretly bend the laws of the universe